 Outside of EPCOT, share a family-style meal of pappardelle at Trattoria Il Mulino at Walt Disney World Swan Resort, or chow down on lasagna at the casual Trattoria al Forno at Disney’s BoardWalk.

-Now, that you’ve registered, trained, prepared your princess gear and Disney playlist, arrived in Orlando, and picked up your official race bib, there is only one thing left to do — race to that finish line!
+After you’ve registered, trained, prepared your princess gear and Disney playlist, arrived in Orlando, and picked up your official race bib, there is only one thing left to do — race to that finish line!

 - Once you get into your corral, set up your playlist and any apps you want to use during the race.